 Yes, the best time to start your journey to financial independence was 20 years ago.

-You know when the second best time is?
+But you know when the second best time is?

 – Gen Y Finance Guy